open-mmlab/mmeval/docs/en/get_started/introduction.md

 # Introduction

-MMEval is a machine learning evaluation library that provides efficient and accurate distributed evaluation with a variety of machine learning frameworks support.
+MMEval is a machine learning evaluation library that supports efficient and accurate distributed evaluation on a variety of machine learning frameworks.

 Major features: